"Miriam E. Tucker

 Use In Specific Populations

-In controlled clinical studies comparing LANTUS to NPH insulin, 593 of 3890 patients (15%) with type 1 and type 2 diabetes were ≥ 65 years of age and 80 (2%) patients were ≥ 75 years of age.
-The only difference in safety or effectiveness in the subpopulation of patients ≥ 65 years of age compared to the entire study population was a higher incidence of cardiovascular events typically seen in an older population in both LANTUS and NPH insulin-treated patients.
-Nevertheless, caution should be exercised when LANTUS is administered to geriatric patients.
-In elderly patients with diabetes, the initial dosing, dose increments, and maintenance dosage should be conservative to avoid hypoglycemic reactions.
-Hypoglycemia may be difficult to recognize in the elderly [See WARNINGS AND PRECAUTIONS].
+Of the total number of subjects in controlled clinical studies of patients with type 1 and type 2 diabetes, who were treated with LANTUS, 15% were =65 years of age and 2% were =75 years of age.
+The only difference in safety or effectiveness in the subpopulation of patients =65 years of age compared to the entire study population was a higher incidence of cardiovascular events typically seen in an older population in the LANTUS and NPH treatment groups.

 Additional Lantus Information